health-knowledge/Health-Research-Summaries/acne/hypotheses/Hormonal - Orgasms.md

 2. Azanbayeva, D., Batpenova, G., Tarkina, T., Algazina, T., & Kotlyarova, T. (2018). СLINICAL AND LABORATORY CHARACTERISTICS OF PATIENTS WITH ADOLESCENCE ACNE AND ACNE TARDA.
 Georgian medical news, (282), 103–106.
 3. Lobo, R. A., Kletzky, O. A., Kaptein, E. M., & Goebelsmann, U. (1980).
 Prolactin modulation of dehydroepiandrosterone sulfate secretion.
 American journal of obstetrics and gynecology, 138(6), 632–636. https://doi.org/10.1016/0002-9378(80)90079-4
 4. Magrini, B., Ebiner, J. R., Burckhardt, P., & Felber, J. P. (1976).
 Study on the relationship between plasma prolactin levels and androgen metabolism in man.
 The Journal of clinical endocrinology and metabolism, 43(4), 944–947. https://doi.org/10.1210/jcem-43-4-944

+---

+## Spermatogenic Retinoid Competition

+In males with marginal vitamin A status, the testes—due to their high, demand-driven use of retinoic acid (RA) to support continuous spermatogenesis—may act as a major sink for available retinoids.
+This preferential allocation of vitamin A metabolites to the testis could reduce RA availability for peripheral tissues, particularly the skin.
+Since RA is essential for keratinocyte differentiation, sebum regulation, and anti-inflammatory signaling, such a redistribution may impair cutaneous RA-dependent processes.
+In individuals predisposed to acne, this localized RA insufficiency could contribute to or exacerbate acne pathophysiology.

+Caveats:
+    •    This is currently a plausible but unproven mechanism.
+There are no human studies directly measuring tissue-specific RA levels in acne patients under marginal vitamin A conditions.